nomssi/abap_scheme/README.md

 So Scheme assisted me in thinking previously impossible thoughts.

 - Scheme is a practical language with a very small number of rules for forming expressions that can be composed without restrictions.
 My initial plan was to write a Lisp workbench for [Martin's Lisp interpreter](https://github.com/mydoghasworms/abap-lisp), but I changed the target language after reading the *Revised <sup>7</sup> Report on the Algorithmic Language Scheme* aka [R7RS](http://www.r7rs.org/).
-The documentation is the source of many of the 500+ tests implemented in the ABAP unit test suite.
+This documentation is the source of many of the 500+ tests implemented in the ABAP unit test suite.
+The alignment also makes it easier to run open source code in ABAP Scheme.

 ### Features
 - Check the current [list of features](https://github.com/nomssi/abap_scheme/wiki/Features)